Official UK unemployment statistics – The fantasy figures of state propaganda

 All this ’employment’ the government are crowing about also appears to have impoverished the nation in just eight years.
 Out of the 30 OECD countries in the LIS data set, published by Inequality Trust, the UK is the seventh most unequal and is the fourth most unequal in Europe.
 But Britain is supposedly the fifth or sixth (depending on the numbers published) richest nation on earth.

-The final consequence to all this is that approximately half of all households in Britain receive benefits or are dependent on benefits of some kind simply to survive.
+The final consequence to all this is that approximately half of all households in Britain receive benefits or are dependent on benefits of some kind simply to survive, so crowing about unemployment means nothing if the taxation generated from pay is then being paid to support those who are classed as ’employed’ but cannot sustain themselves.